basarat/algorithms/src/mergeSort/README.md

 const left = array.slice(0, middle);
 const right = array.slice(middle);
 ```
-* For an uneven array lenght the right portion will be bigger than the left one but it shouldn't matter for our use case.
+* For an uneven array length the right portion will be bigger than the left one but it shouldn't matter for our use case.

-* The beauty of merge sort is that given sorted left and right segments, it is very easy to merge them into a bigger sorted segment.
+The beauty of merge sort is that given sorted left and right segments, it is very easy to merge them into a bigger sorted segment.

 * We will offload the segment sorting problem recursively to mergeSort itself and now focus on this merging of sorted array segments
 ```js
 return merge(mergeSort(left), mergeSort(right));
 ```

-* Lets go ahead and write this merge function:
+* Lets go ahead and write this merge function which takes sorted left and right segments and returns a merged sorted array containing the items from these segments.
 ```js
 /** Merge (conquer) step of mergeSort */ function merge(left: number[], right: number[]): number[] {